 I am a large and magnificent chimpanzee, if I do say so myself, and very “alpha.”
 I have lighter skin than most chimps, and a very prominent jaw.
 I’ve been told that I resemble my father Eric.
 In 2003, three chimps were born in the Air Force Group, despite the fact that all of the males, including me, had been given vasectomies.
 It turns out that my vasectomy grew back, and genetic testing revealed that I am the biological father of all three babies: Jude, JB and Angie.
 My son Jude looks like his mother, Gogi, but JB and Angie are the spitting image of me.
 In fact, my son JB looks so much like me that he is sometimes called “Mini-Garfield.”
 (Coincidentally, we found out much later that my daughter Angie has the same name as my own grandmother.)
 STC later rescued my brother Oliver, who also shares my unique facial features.

 In 2009, I and the other males in the Air Force Group began having social problems.
 We had to be split up and integrated into other families at the sanctuary.
-Today, I am the leader of the group known as Doug’s Family, which includes my son JB and daughter Angie, as well as my best friend Billy.
+Today, I am a high-ranking member of the group known as Doug’s Family, which includes my son JB and daughter Angie, as well as my best friend Billy.
+I was the alpha of the group but let my son, JB, take over the leadership role.

 Help support this handsome and dignified chimp by adopting Garfield today.